Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Stance Utterance

 Nuances in the \textbf{wording} of an utterance can present another challenge in detecting stance.
 Opinions are not always explicitly expressed, and can also be implicit, explicit, ironic, metaphoric, uncertain, etc. \cite{Sun2016,Al-Ayyoub2018,Simaki2018c}, which make stance detection more challenging.
-Moreover, surrounding words and symbols can alter the direction of the stance \cite{Sun2016}, e.g. negating words inverting the meaning or emojis indicating irony, which are especially challenging to detect.
+Moreover, surrounding words and symbols can alter the stance of an utterance \cite{Sun2016}, e.g. negating words or ironic emojis inverting the meaning of a text, which are especially challenging to detect.
 Recent models increasingly make use of more sophisticated linguistic and contextual features to infer stance from text.
-For example, looking at the \textbf{degree of involvement} by using special lexical terms e.g. slang, jargon, specialist terms, and the informal lexicons associated with social intimacy \cite{Tausczik2010,Hamilton2016a,Rumshisky2017,Liu2015}.
-Also, use of \textbf{embedding} where concept meanings are biased and highly impacted by the cultural background and believes thus their interpretation may vary \cite{Shoemark,Kutuzov2018,Hamilton2016,Dubossarsky2017,Xu2019c}.
+For example, looking at the \textbf{degree of involvement} by using special lexical terms, e.g. slang, jargon, specialist terms, and the informal lexicons associated with social intimacy \cite{Tausczik2010,Hamilton2016a,Rumshisky2017,Liu2015}.
+Also, use of \textbf{embeddings} where concept meanings can be biased and highly impacted by the cultural background and beliefs may lead to varying interpretations \cite{Shoemark,Kutuzov2018,Hamilton2016,Dubossarsky2017,Xu2019c}.

 The \textbf{framing} of an utterance can also play an important role in the detection of stance.
 Framing refers to the adaptation of the wording to convey a specific interpretation of a story to a targeted audience \cite{Walker2012} as in language and word choices, this can be seen in the following forms: